SWMFsoftware/FLEKS/Algorithm.md

 ## Length and velocity normalization

-There two are free parameters.
+These two are free parameters.

 ## Charge and current normalization